Amazon Fire TV Sticks are up to 30 percent off

 Amazon Canada has discounted one of its most popular items, the Fire TV stick.
-The most savings you’ll see is up to 30 percent off.
+The most savings you’ll encounter as part of this deal is up to 30 percent off.

 - Fire TV Stick 4K Max for $59.99 (save 20%)